Skip to main content

 Jet lag affects sleep timing, alertness, and digestion.
 East-bound travel is harder than west-bound.
 Use morning sunlight on arrival, melatonin 0.5 to 1 mg before your target bedtime, and a regular meal schedule to reset faster.

-Vitamin D supports immune function, especially against respiratory viruses.
+Vitamin D supports immune function, particularly against respiratory viruses.
 Philadelphia gets limited UVB sun from November through March, so most adults are mildly deficient.
 Many patients benefit from 2,000 to 4,000 IU per day in late winter, but optimal dosing depends on your blood level.

 Yes, you can see a doctor for sleep issues while traveling.
 Common travel sleep problems include jet lag, anxiety-related insomnia, and breathing problems in dry hotel air.
 We offer brief evaluations and short-term sleep aids when appropriate.

 South Philly's stadium district sits near a major freight corridor.
 Air quality drops on traffic-heavy days.
 Asthma flares are more common.
 Crowds and long walks add fatigue.
-Hydration and pacing matter, especially for older fans.
+Hydration and pacing matter, particularly for older fans.

 For a sudden fever during the tournament, take acetaminophen or ibuprofen, hydrate, and rest.
 If fever is over 103°F (39.4°C), lasts more than 3 days, or comes with severe symptoms (confusion, neck stiffness, severe cough, chest pain), seek medical care.
 We can come to your hotel to evaluate.